JoyHak/QuickSwitch/README.md

 #### TODO

-- AuotSwitch on clipboard change
+- AutoSwitch on clipboard change
 - drag and drop any file field
 - get all File Explorer QTTabBar tabs
 - get all Directory Opus panes